LibrePlan/libreplan/doc/src/user/en/07-planificacion.rst

    * Creating a new milestone.
 Click the task before the milestone that is to be added and select the "Add milestone" option.
 Milestones can be moved by selecting the task with the mouse pointer and dragging it to the desired position.
    * Moving tasks without disturbing dependencies.
 Right click the body of the task, and drag it to the desired position.
 If no restrictions or dependencies are disturbed, the system will update the daily assignment of resources to the task and place the task in the selected date.
    * Assign restrictions.
-Click the task in question and select the ”Task properties” option.
-A *pop-up* will appear with a “Restrictions” field that can be changed.
+Click the task in question and select the "Task properties" option.
+A *pop-up* will appear with a "Restrictions" field that can be changed.
 Restrictions can conflict with dependencies, which is why each order states whether dependencies take priority or not over restrictions.
 The restrictions that can be established are:

       * *As soon as possible*: Indicating that the task must start as soon as possible.
       * *Not before*.
 Indicating that the task must not start before a certain date.
       * *Start on a specific date*.
 Indicating that the task must start on a specific date.

 The planning view also offers several procedures that ultimately function as viewing options:

 * Zoom level: Users can choose the zoom level they require.
 There are several zoom levels: annual, four-monthly, monthly, weekly and daily.
 * Search filters: Users can filter tasks based on labels or criteria.
 * Critical path.
 As a result of using the *Dijkstra* algorithm to calculate paths on graphs, the critical path was implemented which can be viewed by clicking on the "Critical path" button from the viewing options.
 * Show labels: Enabling users to view the labels assigned to tasks in a project, which can be viewed on screen or printed.
 * Show resources: Enabling users to view the resources assigned to tasks in a project, which can be viewed on screen or printed.
 * Print: Enabling users to print the Gantt chart being viewed at that moment.

 Resource load view